Fire and Smoke Training

 The goal of this training is to enable crew members to immediately recognize on-board fire or smoke and rapidly gain awareness of situational dynamics, initiate communication with the flight crew and/or take necessary measures to deal with the situation.
-The training should also enable cabin crew members to anticipate additional risks that may result from the actions they choose to take and mitigate them, if required.

 At the end of the course student will be able to:

 - Explain how to deal promptly with emergencies involving fire and smoke;

 - Distinguish the importance of identifying the actual source of fire and inform the flight crew immediately;

 - Apply specific actions necessary for co-ordination and assistance, when fire or smoke is discovered;

 - Explain the necessity for frequent checking of potential fire-risk areas including toilets and the associated smoke detectors;